stecman/composer-bash-completion-plugin/README.md

 ## Explanation

 This hacky plugin injects an additional command into the Composer application at runtime.
-It relies on the fact that when handling an uncaught exception, `Composer\Console\Application::renderException` is called, which in turn calls `getComposer` and causes Composer plugins to be loaded.
-When the plugin in this package is activated and the first command line argument is `_completion`, the plugin effectively reboots the application with the completion command added.
+When the plugin in this package is activated and the command line starts with `composer depends _completion`, the plugin effectively reboots the application with the completion command added, and drops `depends` from the command line so that `_completion` becomes the command argument.
+This used to work without piggy-backing on a command, but an update to composer stopped the original method working (#8).